-Rosemary is a hardy annual herb that has a strong, pine-like flavour, which compliments rich and full-flavoured foods.
+Rosemary is a hardy annual herb that has a strong, pine-like flavor, which compliments rich and full-flavored foods.

-Ground Rosemary is appropriate when a little Rosemary flavour is required on grilled meats (lamb, pork and chicken).
+Ground Rosemary is appropriate when a little Rosemary flavor is required on grilled meats (lamb, pork and chicken).
 Just sprinkle a little on to the meat.

-Freeze-dried Rosemary has a milder flavour than cut Rosemary, however the leaves are whole and soften readily in cooking to make a closer substitute for fresh Rosemary.
+Freeze-dried Rosemary has a milder flavor than cut Rosemary, however the leaves are whole and soften readily in cooking to make a closer substitute for fresh Rosemary.